 People who prefer subtitles often say that…

 Dubbing can be distracting and make it difficult to follow the plot of the film.
-There are a few reasons why dubbing can be distracting to some viewers.
-First of all, the voices of the original actors are often replaced with voices that are not as well-known or familiar.
+There are a few reasons why dubbing or even lip-sync can be distracting to some viewers.
+First of all, the voices of the original actors are often replaced with voices that are not as well-known.
 This can make it difficult for audiences to connect with characters.
-Additionally, if dubbing is not done professionally, the lip-syncing can be inaccurate – causing further disconnect for the audience.
+Additionally, if the dub isn’t professionally created, the lip-syncing can be inaccurate – causing further disconnect and distraction for the audience.

 Dubbing removes all of the actor’s original expressions and intonation, which can change the entire meaning of a line or scene.
 For example, in the French film Amelie, the main character tells her love interest that she will love him ‘eternally’.
 The line was originally delivered with a lot of emotion and intonation.
 However, when it was dubbed into English, the line was delivered in a flat monotone, completely changing the meaning.